Skip to content

 What would you say to someone who is on the fence or nervous about opening themselves up to a support group like this one?
 Come try it.
 It will be the best decision/present you can give yourself.
 It is so helpful to meet with a group of people going through the same pain and understand why and how it all happened.
 You will learn to forgive, not just in divorce, but in life.

 Outside of being a facilitator what do you like to do for fun?
-I have a full time job and I have six grandchildren to keep my arms full.
+I am now retired and I have six grandchildren to keep my arms full.

 Paula Higbee